UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 * {{ icon_triangles }} Triangle count of meshes with __Opaque__ materials
 * {{ icon_overdraw }} Depending on __Early Z__ setting: Triangle count and complexity of __Masked__ materials

+Description TODO.
 Its results are required by DBuffer decals.
-They may also be used by occlusion culling.
+The pre-pass may also be used by occlusion culling.

 __Engine → Rendering → Optimizations → Early Z-pass__